 Combine the wet ingredients.
 Use a fork to mash the bananas in a mixing bowl, then stir in the sugar, vegetable oil, egg, and vanilla extract.

 Combine the dry ingredients.
-In another bowl, whisk the flour, baking powder, baking soda, and salt.
+In another bowl, whisk together the flour, baking powder, baking soda, and salt.

 Finish the batter.
-Pour the wet mixture into the dry mixture and stir until just combined.
+Pour the wet mixture into the flour mixture and stir until just combined.

 Assemble.
 Pour half of the batter into the prepared loaf pan.
 Spoon dollops of Nutella on top of the batter, then gently swirl with a knife to create ribbons.
 Add the remaining batter to the pan.